lagom/persistence-api-experiments/README.md

 Because a `Withdraw` may fail, we use a variation of an `EffectBuilder` that expects a `Try[Event]`.
 This gives us the possibility to validate the command using idiomatic Scala.
 That won't be possible in the Java variation unless we introduce a `Try` type or similar.

-This `Withdraw` doesn't need to define a reply because it replies with `Done` and there is a implicit for it.
-We convert implicitly from `EffectBuilder` to `Effect`.
+`Withdraw` doesn't need to explicitly define a reply.
+The command definition specify it to be `Done` and there is an implicit to convert from `EffectBuilder` to `Effect`.
 That won't be possible in Java neither.

 ### ReadOnly Commands